Finite Distance Corrections to Vacuum Birefringence in Strong Gravitational and Electromagnetic Fields: The finite-distance Gauss-Bonnet formalism

 Equation \eqref{2.4} explicitly demonstrates that the birefringence arises from the non-trivial radial gradients of the ratio $H_{\pm}/A_{\pm}$ and the conformal factor $A_{\pm}/B_{\pm}$.
 In the weak-field limit where $A_{\pm} \approx 1 - 2M/r$ and $H_{\pm} \approx 1$, this expression reduces to the standard Schwarzschild optical curvature $K \approx -2M/r^3$.
 However, in the strong-field regime near the photon sphere, the term $H_{\pm}(r)$ (containing $\mathcal{L}_{FF}$ and $\mathcal{L}_{GG}$) introduces significant deviations.

 It is crucial to analyze the behavior of $K^{\pm}$ near the photon sphere radius $r_{ph}^{\pm}$.
-The photon sphere is defined by the singularity of the effective potential, or equivalently, where the optical metric components diverge or the geodesic equation allows for circular orbits.
+The photon sphere is defined by the singularity of the effective potential, or equivalently, where the optical metric components diverge or the geodesic equation allows for circular orbits \cite{Li:2020wvn}.
 If $K^{\pm}$ possesses a singularity at $r_{ph}^{\pm}$, the Gauss-Bonnet integral must be handled with regularization techniques.
-For standard NLED models like Euler-Heisenberg, the curvature remains regular outside the horizon, but for models with Born-Infeld type structures, divergences may appear that require restricting the integration domain to $r > r_{ph}^{\pm}$ \cite{Li:2019mqw}.
+For standard NLED models like Euler-Heisenberg, the curvature remains regular outside the horizon, but for models with Born-Infeld type structures, divergences may appear that require restricting the integration domain to $r > r_{ph}^{\pm}$.
 The behavior of the divergence fundamentally distinguishes the NLED optical manifold from the vacuum Schwarzschild case.
+In the remainder of this work we restrict to the weak-deflection regime ($b\gg M$ and $r_0\simeq b$ well outside $r_{\rm ph}^\pm$), so the near-photon-sphere regularization issues mentioned here do not enter our analytic evaluation; extending the construction to strong deflection is left for future work.